jp-mess/vae-color-article/index.md

 # Project Structure

-In this blog post, I discuss the challenge of removing intense colored lighting from images, which cannot be done by simple "white balance" algorithms, and takes expert skill to fix in manual retouching tools.
-While the abstract above advertises the use of Variational Autoencoders, the real difficulty was creating an image dataset that accurately portrayed these distortions.
+The goal of this post is to show how Stability AI's pre-trained VAEs can be used to re-color and re-light images more efficiently than current approaches.
 The post is divided into three parts for clarity.

 <br>